 Youth can be influenced by a person who offers consistent and caring support; this might be an outreach worker, staff at a youth-serving agency, or a teacher (Caputo et al., 1997).

-It is normal to feel uncomfortable when talking to youth about sexuality.
+For many people it is normal to feel uncomfortable when talking to youth about sexuality.
 Acknowledging awkwardness can make everyone feel more comfortable.

 The use of slang terms by youth can make people uncomfortable; however it can be helpful to understand the language that youth are using.
 If you are unsure of meaning, don’t be afraid to ask.
 You can then turn the use of slang into a teachable moment by acknowledging the word, defining it, and then using the more accurate, objective term.